kevinolega/businessideasph/_posts/2012-07-26-10-fourhour-workweek.md

 Stare at it.

-After writing everything down you’ll realize that if you go after your goal on a scale of 1-10 the potential upside is usually an 8 or 9 and the downside on the worst case is meerly a 2 or 3.
+After writing everything down you’ll realize that if you go after your goal on a scale of 1-10 the potential upside is usually an 8 or 9 and the downside on the worst case is merely a 2 or 3.

 Ask yourself.
 What’s the worst thing that could happen?